 The Vermont Department of Labor diligently strives to ensure that employers, workers, and others involved in the programs we administer follow the laws, rules and required procedures, to the extent of our available resources.
 You can assist us in this mission by reporting suspected violations of these laws, rules and required procedures.
 The source of these reports will remain confidential.

-As a result of COVID-19, there has been an increase in the numbers of reported fraud and scams, specifically relating to unemployment insurance benefits and COVID-19 resources.
-To assist us with maintaining integrity of our programs, please review and select the best fitting reporting tool based on the type of fraud you are reporting.
+**As a result of COVID-19, there has been an increase in the numbers of reported fraud and scams, specifically relating to unemployment insurance benefits and COVID-19 resources.
+To assist us with maintaining integrity of our programs, please report instances of fraud that have not already been communicated by the Department.

 - If the regular UI claimant has a common number UI Claimant PIN (i.e. 1111, 2222, 1212, last four of SSN, etc.), they should immediately request a pin change by calling the UI Claimant Assistance Line at: 1-877-214-3332.